codeonwort/pathosengine/README.md

 OpenGL rendering engine mainly to toy with real-time graphics programming.

-NOTE: Here my main focus is on implementing rendering techniques, so the engine architecture might bad and not that robust.
+NOTE: Here my main focus is on implementing rendering techniques, so the engine architecture might be bad and not that robust.
 Also I give only little effort to non-rendering subsystems.

 ### Development Environment

-This project won't compile nor launch in other configurations.
+This project probably will compile in only this configuration:

 * GL version: OpenGL 4.6 Core Profile
 * Language: C++17